ways to improve your personal brand

 I promise the irony of ME preaching this is not lost on me!
 As a recovering perfectionist I’m empathetic to the fact that trying to change the world with your business is serious business, so of course you want to be taken seriously.
 You want people to understand you’re an expert, a leader, and a legitimate and trustworthy choice.

-But if any brand needs to focus on the fact that they’re a human, it’s a PERSONAL brand.
+But if any brand needs to focus on the fact that they’re a human, it’s a PERSONAL brand focused on improving.
 Never forget you’re a human, communicating with other humans.
 People connect with people.
 People trust people.
 People are influenced by people.
 People buy from people.

 5. Understand what your audience wants and needs from you